datacharmer/dbdeployer/README.md

 In the above cases, running ``dbdeployer deploy single lab_8.0.11`` will do what you expect, i.e. dbdeployer will use the binaries in ``lab_8.0.11`` and recognize ``8.0.11`` as the version for the database.

-When the extracted tarball directory name that you want to use doesn't contain the version number (such as ``/home/dbuser/build/path/5.7-extra``) you need to provide the version using the option ``--binary-version``.
+When the extracted tarball directory name that you want to use doesn't contain the full version number (such as ``/home/dbuser/build/path/5.7-extra``) you need to provide the version using the option ``--binary-version``.
 For example:

     dbdeployer deploy single 5.7-extra \
         --sandbox-binary=/home/dbuser/build/path \